Fellow workers,

 Bellingham IWW hall at 604 W. Holly, around 1919.

 IWW was formed in Chicago in 1905.
 We are trying to learn about the early 20th Century history of the IWW in the area (see our webpage devoted to this).
-Many records were destroyed during police and vigilante raids during the post-WW1 ‘red scares’.
+Many records were destroyed during police and vigilante raids during the WW1-era ‘red scares’.
 We know there was an active membership in Bellingham in 1906, only one year after the organization was formed, as the union took a strong stand against the infamous expulsion of Sikh workers in Bellingham.
-The IWW issued a statement denouncing the anti-Sikh riots by workers and merchants as “injurious to the welfare of workers”.
+The IWW issued a statement denouncing the anti-Sikh riots by AFL unions and merchants as “injurious to the welfare of workers”.
 We are still learning about IWW in Bellingham in the first half of the 20th C. We are combing newspaper and in-house sources for more information.

-Bellingham wobblies gather for May Day, 1981.
+Bellingham Wobblies gather for May Day, 1981.

 There was a very vibrant IWW General Membership Branch (GMB) in Bellingham in the 1980s and early ’90s.
 We organized workers in a number of shops and had a diverse and active membership.
 Several dozen Bellingham wobblies walked picket lines with striking workers (ILWU and ATU Greyhound strikers come to mind) and ran a Labor Film Series at the Central Labor Council hall.
 One of our most successful programs was ‘Food for People’.
 IWWs and supporters got food donations from local grocers and put on a monthly dinner, sometimes serving 100 or more, followed by labor films, speakers, and musicians.
 There was one Job Shop, Fairhaven Cooperative Flour Mill, and successful job actions at several other companies, including Brentley Softpacks and among the Vietnamese workers at the Mount Baker Mushroom Farm.
 We also had some damn fine May Day parties and other socials.
 One of those members was elected to serve in Chicago as the union’s General Secretary Treasurer.

-Preparing for a Food For People dinner at the old Fairhaven Cooperative Flour Mill.
+Preparing food for a Food For People dinner at the old Fairhaven Cooperative Flour Mill.
 Note the IWW banner.
 1982

 The Bellingham GMB of that era eventually faded away as members left town for work, or had kids, or decided to direct their interests elsewhere.
-The new Whatcom-Skagit General Membership Branch was chartered in January, 2015, and membership has grown steadlily.